-Magnetic Resonance Imaging (MRI)
+Magnetic resonance imaging (MRI)

-This uses a machine that will take an image of your brain tissue using magnets and radio waves.
-It will see if there is any damage to the brain tissue that is causing your symptoms.
+This test uses a machine that will take an image of your brain tissue using magnets and radio waves.
+Your doctor will then look at these images to see if there’s any damage to the brain tissue that is causing your symptoms.

-This may be performed to look for an inherited form of DI based on your family history.
+This screening may be performed to look for an inherited form of DI based on your family history.

-Desmopressin is often prescribed for gestational DI.
+Desmopressin is used to treat central DI and may be prescribed for severe gestational DI.

-Drugs and Medication
+Drugs and medication